 In Birmingham, five companies supply more than 70% of SEA.
 By far the largest – Reliance – is behind some of the properties represented by agents who were only interested in whether Mohammed was on benefits.

 Four years ago, the firm was deemed non-compliant on governance and financial viability grounds.
-The Regulator for Social Housing (RSH) said Reliance was delegating “significant responsibilities to a large number of third-party managing agents, including the selection and sign-up of new tenants and the assessment of their support needs… and the regulator does not have assurance that sufficient controls are in place to mitigate the risk of third parties not acting in accordance with the agreements in place”.
+The Regulator of Social Housing (RSH) said Reliance was delegating “significant responsibilities to a large number of third-party managing agents, including the selection and sign-up of new tenants and the assessment of their support needs… and the regulator does not have assurance that sufficient controls are in place to mitigate the risk of third parties not acting in accordance with the agreements in place”.

 While the RSH has some limited regulatory powers for the ultimate owners of the properties, it has no oversight of third-party agents.
 A law passed in 2023 sought to address this but has still not been implemented – breaching its own stipulation that the process begin within a year.